 Exceptional Intelligence

 German Shepherds are consistently ranked among the most intelligent dog breeds.
+Smart guard dogs assess situations instead of reacting blindly.

 - Recognize familiar vs unfamiliar people